StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

  1. A METS file for descriptive, rights, and preservation metadata.
  2. A METS manifest file to store information about all files within the final AIP.

-The justification for two METS files is that large AIP folders containing many files (EML and attachment files) can easily render a METS file too large to manually inspect, edit, or even open in GUI text and XML editors.
+The justification for two METS files is that large AIP folders containing many files (e.g. EML and attachment files) can easily render a METS file too large to manually inspect, edit, or even open in GUI text and XML editors.

 TOMES Packager uses *TOMES METS Templates* in order to receive information on how to construct a given METS or METS manifest file.